-In 2000, Alibaba was a small web project that looked rather like a modern catalog of websites or a bulletin board.
-Its bright orange color scheme is the only thing that remained almost unchanged since then.
+In 2000, Alibaba was a small web project that looked like a modern catalog of websites or a bulletin board.
+Its bright orange color scheme is the only thing that has remained almost unchanged since then.

 Johnson & Johnson.
 A modern sample of classical design

 Probably every person who watches or used to watch TV has seen a commercial with various sanitary products by Johnson & Johnson at least once in their life.
 This holding group comprises more than two hundred subsidiaries.
-The official web resource of Johnson & Johnson has no special features.
+The official website of Johnson & Johnson has no special features.
 It’s just a nice website with many dynamic elements.
 After opening it, you see a standard template with a drop-down menu and a widescreen slider with graphic links to categories below.

 JPMorgan Chase.
 Simple corporate design